ajunlonglive/MoroutinesProject/Docs/README_EN.md

 by offering you your own coroutine API.
 Nevertheless, our library uses Unity-coroutines to organize pseudo-parallel execution of your functions.
 You can use both the built-in approach for working with coroutines and our library at the same time.

-### Why coroutines?
+### Why moroutine?
 Unity already has a `Coroutine` class to work with coroutines and we had several ways to implement our library.
 We decided to take the path of least resistance and for that very reason our library calls coroutines differently - moroutines.
 This allows you to easily use both the coroutines built into Unity using the `Coroutine` class, and the more advanced coroutines from our library using the `Moroutine` class.

 ### What are the benefits?
-The built-in approach of working with coroutines has several disadvantages:
+The built-in approach to working with coroutines has several disadvantages:
-- Only one coroutine can wait for another one coroutine, otherwise (if there is more than one waiting), Unity will tell you an error in the console at runtime.
+- One coroutine can only be waited on by another one coroutine, otherwise (if there are more than one waiting), Unity will report you an error in the console during game execution.
-- There is no way to know the state of a coroutine (running, paused or finished) from the `Coroutine` class object.
+- There is no way to find out about the state of the coroutine by the `Coroutine` class object (zeroed, running, suspended, completed or destroyed).
-- There is no way to pause or restart a coroutine by an object of the class `Coroutine`.
+- There is no way to pause or restart a coroutine on a `Coroutine` class object.
-- No possibility to create a coroutine with a delayed start.
+- There is no way to create a coroutine with a delayed start.
-- No ability to pause or resume a coroutine.
+- There is no possibility of waiting for a pause or resuming a coroutine.
-- No possibility to subscribe to coroutine state change events.
+- There is no way to subscribe to coroutine state change events.
-- No possibility to get the last result of the coroutine.
+- There is no way to get the last result of the coroutine.
+- It is not possible to run several coroutines with one method.
+- There is no way to wait for the completion of the execution of several coroutines at once.
+- There is no way to wait for the completion of the execution of at least one of several coroutines at once.
+- There is no way to get all coroutines of a particular game object.
 - And others...

 Our library excludes the disadvantages listed above.
 You can easily control the coroutine with just a couple of lines of code, determine its state, react to events, and so on.

 ### Import Library
-You can import our library using the Asset Store or by cloning the repository from here to your computer.
-If you decide to clone a repository, all you have to is copy the `Plugins` folder into the `Assets` folder of your project.
-After that, all the classes you need to work with coroutines will be available to you.
+You can import our library using the Asset Store or by downloading the Unity-package from here.
 > Do not extract the contents of the `Plugins` folder to another location, this will make some `internal` classes available to you, which could lead to errors in the future.

 ### Connecting namespaces